Yakushima

 Yakushima (屋久島) is one of the Ōsumi Islands in Kagoshima Prefecture, Japan.
-The island, 504.88 km2 in area, has a population of 13,178.
-Access to the island is by hydrofoil ferry (7 or 8 times a day from Kagoshima, depending on the season), slow car ferry (once or twice a day from Kagoshima), or by air to Yakushima Airport (3 to 5 times daily from Kagoshima, once daily from Fukuoka and once daily from Osaka).
+The island, 504.88 km2 in area, has a population of 11,858.
+It is accessible by hydrofoil ferry, car ferry, or by air to Yakushima Airport.

-Administratively, the whole island is the town of Yakushima.
-The town also serves neighbouring Kuchinoerabujima.
-The majority of the island is within the borders of the Kirishima-Yaku National Park.
+The island is part of the town (chō) of Yakushima, which includes the neighbouring island of Kuchinoerabujima.
+42% of the island is within the borders of the Yakushima National Park.

-Yakushima's electricity is more than 50% hydroelectric, and surplus power has been used to produce hydrogen gas in an experiment by Kagoshima University.
+As of 2021, Yakushima's electricity generation was more than 99% hydroelectric, and surplus power has been used to produce hydrogen gas in an experiment by Kagoshima University.
 The island has been a test site for Honda's hydrogen fuel cell vehicle research.
-(There are no hydrogen cars stationed on the island but electric cars are run by the municipality.)